-(6) Are prohibited from offering inducements to CDJFS or MCEC staff or to others who may influence an individual's decision to select MCP membership.
+(6) Are prohibited from offering inducements to CDJFS or medicaid consumer hotline staff or to others who may influence an individual's decision to select MCP membership.

-(7) Are allowed to offer nominal gifts prior-approved by ODJFS to an eligible individual as long as these gifts are offered whether or not the individual selects membership in the MCP.
+(7) Are allowed to offer nominal gifts prior-approved by ODM to an eligible individual as long as these gifts are offered whether or not the individual selects membership in the MCP.

-(8) May reference member incentive/appreciation items, as specified in paragraph (B) of rule 5101:3-26-08.2 of the Administrative Code, in marketing presentations and materials; however, such member items must not be made available to non-members.
+(8) May reference member incentive/appreciation items, as specified in rule 5160-26- 08.2 of the Administrative Code, in marketing presentations and materials; however, such member items must not be made available to non-members.

-(C) MCPs must comply with the following requirement:
+(C) MCPs must comply with the following requirements:

-(1) Only ODJFS-approved MCP marketing representatives may make a marketing presentation as outlined in paragraph (F)(5)(e) of this rule to an eligible individual or in any way advise or recommend to an eligible individual that he/she select MCP membership in a particular MCP.
-As provided in Chapter 1751. and section 3905.01 of the Revised Code, and rule 3901-1-10 of the Administrative Code, all non-licensed agents, including providers, are prohibited from advising or recommending to an eligible individual that he/she select MCP membership in a particular MCP as this would constitute the unlicensed practice of marketing.
+(1) Only ODM-approved MCP marketing representatives may make a marketing presentation as outlined in paragraph (F)(6)(e) of this rule to an eligible individual or in any way advise or recommend to an eligible individual that he or she select MCP membership in a particular MCP.
+As provided in Chapter 1751. and section 3905.01 of the Revised Code, and rule 3901-1-10 of the Administrative Code, all non-licensed agents, including providers, are prohibited from advising or recommending to an eligible individual that he or she select MCP membership in a particular MCP as this would constitute the unlicensed practice of marketing.

 (D) Marketing materials are materials produced in any medium by or on behalf of an MCP and which can reasonably be interpreted as intended to market to eligible individuals.
-All new and revised materials, including materials used for marketing presentations, must be prior approved by ODJFS.
+All new and revised materials, including materials used for marketing presentations, must be prior approved by ODM.
 MCPs must include with each marketing submission an attestation that the material is accurate and does not mislead, confuse or defraud the eligible individuals or ODM.
 Marketing materials must comply with the following requirements:

 (1) All MCP marketing materials must be available in a manner and format that may be easily understood.